Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Medium
 Targets: 1 ally
 Summoner MP Cost: 2 MP
 The Support Ally heals the target an amount equal to twice its Efficacy and loses that much HP.
-This cannot be done on the same turn where Jolt or Soothe has already been used.
+This cannot be done on a turn where Jolt or Soothe has already been used.

 ***